ericlin05/cm-tool-sh/README.md

 ## How to use the tool

-This tool needs to be run from a host within the cluster, ideally the Cloudera Manager server host.
+**This tool needs to be run on the Cloudera Manager server host, running on Agent hosts has not been tested.**

 It uses Unix's "curl" command to communicate with Cloudera Manager API, so it must be installed.